Will organ perfusion transform transplantation?

 Beyond the immediate benefits already being demonstrated, NMP technology is widely believed to have the potential to powerfully transform the future of organ transplant medicine.

 Although clinical trials have focused on demonstrating the safety of using ex vivo NMP before transplant, researchers and transplant professionals believe the same technology will likely soon make it possible to improve the condition of recovered organs or even treat them therapeutically for problems such as bacterial or fungal infections, with the goals of further expanding the donor pool and also improving post-transplant outcomes for recipients.

 In the long term, biotechnology experts hope organs could be modified through ex vivo perfusion to prevent or reduce the need for anti-rejection medications, a development that could support advances in xenotransplantation—the modification of nonhuman organs to use in human transplant.

 For now, however, basic questions still need to be addressed in the implementation of this technology:

 - What criteria should determine whether an organ is perfused, or should NMP become standard protocol for all donor organs?

 - Where, when, and for how long should NMP be applied?

 “We still have a lot of work to do as a community to determine what is going to be the best way to perfuse, evaluate, rehabilitate and eventually improve the organ in an ex vivo setting,” says transplant surgeon Matthew Hartwig.
-Nevertheless, he believes the day will come, he says, when “the idea of cold storage will be a historical footmark that people will chuckle about as the way we used to do transplant.”
+Nevertheless, he believes the day will come when “the idea of cold storage will be a historical footmark that people will chuckle about as the way we used to do transplant.”

 Note: Originally published on April 8, 2019